Friday, October 30, 2020

 (John 5:22

 All dead people who didn't know Jesus, who are in Hell without bodies, will be judged.
-All those who haven't surrendered their lives to Jesus then stand before the judgement at the Great White Throne.
+All those who haven't surrendered their lives to Jesus then stand before the judgement at the Great White Throne, see The Trinity.
 The people who reject God, reject Jesus, are at this throne for judgement and condemnationThey are judged according to what they have done (Rev 20:13).
 They are thrown into the Lake of Fire

 (Rev 20:14, 21:8, 22:15).
 All whose names aren't written in the Book of Life are thrown into the Lake of Fire